qooxdoo/qooxdoo/docs/core/understanding_properties.md

 Inheritance quickly becomes nothing short of vital for the property system, if you consider that it can reduce redundancy dramatically.
-It is advantageous both in terms of coding size and storage space, because a value only needs to be declared once for multiple objects inside an hierarchy.
+It is advantageous both in terms of coding size and storage space, because a value only needs to be declared once for multiple objects inside a hierarchy.
 Beyond declaring such an inheritable property once, only intended exceptions to the inherited values need to be given to locally override those values.